 Trying different positions can help you get a better feeding attachment with your baby.
 A good position to try is where you lay back and place baby in between your breasts.
 This feeding position lets baby use their natural instincts to find your breast and self-attach.
 With a little trial and error, you’ll find the positions that put the least amount of pressure on your breast, while being comfortable for your baby.

 Breastmilk is full of natural healing elements that help your baby’s immune system so try rubbing a few drops of breastmilk on your nipples and letting it dry before putting your bra back on.
-Because breastmilk has anti-pathogenic and healing properties, it might help your sore or cracked nipples heal faster, especially if you use it along with moisturising lanolin cream.
+Because breastmilk has anti-pathogenic and healing properties, it might help your sore or cracked nipples heal faster, especially if you use it along with moisturising lanolin cream or a compress.

 Where nipples are very sore, you may be advised by your midwife to stop breastfeeding and express milk until the nipples have healed.
 Nipple shields can also help to protect the nipples during feeding.
 They fit directly over the nipple and form a seal around the areola (the darkened part of the breast).
 They can be a great way to help mums continue feeding with sore nipples that are worn between feedings and provide protection from friction until nipples heal.